diegoscarabelli/diegoscarabelli.github.io/content/posts/us_deficit_inflation/index.md

-### [Cross-Correlation](https://en.wikipedia.org/wiki/Cross-correlation) - A First Naive Attempt
+### Cross-Correlation of Undifferenced (Level) Series

-The cross-correlation between two stochastic processes is defined as the ratio between their covariance (at a given lag) and the product of their standard deviations.
+The [cross-correlation](https://en.wikipedia.org/wiki/Cross-correlation) between two stochastic processes is defined as the ratio between their covariance (at a given lag) and the product of their standard deviations.
 In practical terms, this measures how much one time series tends to move in relation to another, as one is shifted forward or backward in time.
 By examining cross-correlation at different lags, we can explore whether changes in one series tend to precede, coincide with, or follow changes in the other.
 This is a foundational tool for investigating potential lead-lag relationships between economic variables such as fiscal deficits and inflation.